FreeDSx/LDAP/docs/Server/Configuration.md

 ## Schema

-These configure schema validation for `useStorage()` writes.
+These configure schema validation for storage-backend writes.
 For full documentation, see [Schema Validation](Schema.md).

 ------------------